vuejs-jp/vuefes-2024/apps/web/app/content/en/store.md

-The Vue Fes Store, where you can purchase exclusive original goods from Vue Fes Japan, is back this year.
-Let's gear up with these original items and make Vue Fes Japan even more exciting!
+The Vue Fes Store is back this year, where you can purchase exclusive original goods from Vue Fes Japan.
+Let’s gear up with original merchandise to make Vue Fes Japan even more exciting!
-Since on-the-day sales are limited in quantity, we recommend placing a pre-order to ensure you get your items.
-By pre-ordering through STORES, you can pick up your goods at the Vue Fes Japan 2024 venue.
+Please note that pre-orders have ended as of October 8.
+If you wish to purchase goods, please take advantage of the sales on the day of the event.